reg1reg1/reg1reg1.github.io/_posts/2019-11-08-Root-me-Realist-Ch4.md

 tags: web pentesting
 categories: Ctf-Writeups
 excerpt: Recently discovered this website called rootme.org (Link:) which has a lot of machines we can try for Pentesting newbies such as myself.
 I suggest everyone to check out the website once for learning purpose.
 It features a standalone web application unlike VulnHub style of providing VM's to download and pentest.
-The realist section of this website features challenges which have a certain level of real vulnerabilities hidden behind a functional appearing application.
-The machine description also features resources from which one can make out that the challenge involves exploiting LFI (Local File Inclusion) in the website.
 ---

 # Root-We writeup